There`s absolutely no discussion about which dessert to choose when this one`s on the menu ! Served with a nice dollop of kaimaki ice cream……….

 These quantites fill a 38 cm x 28 cm ish baking tray

 Heat the milk in a saucepan, just before it boils, add the semolina slowly, through a sieve.
 Stir continuously with a wooden spoon.
 If the semolina is added too quickly, lumps will form, * so make sure the flow is steady, slow and that you stir well as you add.
 As it begins to boil, it will thicken.
 Remove from the heat.
-In a separate bowl, beat the eggs with the sugar and vanilla, then stir into the mixture steadily. stirring as you go.
+In a separate bowl, beat the eggs with the sugar and vanilla, then pour into the mixture steadily. stirring as you go.
 Add the butter, stir well to melt and leave to one side.
 Stir occasionally to avoid a skin forming.

 Preheat your oven to 170/175 degrees.